What is IKMF Krav Maga

 Why we are Passionate about IKMF Krav Maga

 I have asked people why they do their martial art.
-Responses have been from getting control of my life, to learning a defense because they experienced a particularly traumatic event in their life.
-Others do it for the sport with aspirations of competion.
+Responses have been from getting control of their life, to learning a defense because they experienced a particularly traumatic event in their life.
+Others do it for the sport with aspirations of competition.
 Some people do martial arts to learn how to hurt someone (ego and emotion being the downfall of most).
 Some people do it for the fitness.
 Some people do it for the feeling of belonging.
 Everyone has a different reason.

 I practice Krav Maga so I can drink coffee.

 My entire life has been using violence in some form as a tool.
 I would attend different martial arts looking for one that fit the best.
 This was difficult as many did not fit the practical use category.
 Also, it had to work in the field.
 It had to be modern.
 It had to be easy, because it was not going to be used in a tournament, it was part of my professional options to protect my life.